disha2sinha/Object-Oriented-Programming-in-Java/README.md

 Constructor chaining is the process of calling one constructor from another constructor with respect to current object.
 Constructor chaining can be done in two ways:

-    1.Within same class: It can be done using this() keyword for constructors in same class.See  [this2.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this2.java)
+  1.**Within same class:** It can be done using this() keyword for constructors in same class.See  [this2.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/this%20keyword/this2.java)

-    2.From base class: by using super() keyword to call constructor from the base class.See [superWithConstructor.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Super%20keyword/superWithConstructor.java)
+  2.**From base class:** by using super() keyword to call constructor from the base class.See [superWithConstructor.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Super%20keyword/superWithConstructor.java)

 This process is used when we want to perform multiple tasks in a single constructor.
 Rather than creating a code for each task in a single constructor we create a separate constructor for each task and make their chain which makes the program more readable.